Samuel-Risner/qrcode-generator-browser-extension/README.md

 # Features

-- Automatically generates a GQCode for the current page
+- Automatically generates a QRCode for the current page
-- Allows you to also generate QRCodes for other pages
+- Generate QRCodes for other pages
-- Optional dark mode
+- Dark mode
-- Can create a popup window
+- Popup window
-- URLs can be saved and reused
+- URL saving
-- The colors of the QRCode are changeable
+- Changable QRCode colors
 - Export as SVG

 # Build instructions